davepinch/pinchy.cc/content/camera-roll/2015/04/2015-04-19-under-the-blossoms-1.md

 ---
-title: "Under the blossoms (1 of 2)" blossoms of: looking up moment of: Seattle photograph of:
+title: "Under the blossoms (1 of 2)" blossoms of:
+  - looking up
+  - Seattle
+photograph of:
   - spring
   - flower